maxdemaio/max-nextjs/data/blog/machine-language.md

 date: '2022-01-17'
 ---

-Machine language is any low-level programming language that has machine language instructions.
+Machine language is any low level programming language that has machine language instructions.
 These instructions control a computer's central processing unit (CPU).

 ---